Free Kitchen Hacks eBook

 Most simple syrups are ready in minutes, as soon as the sugar is dissolved, but we want to make sure we are getting the most out of the berries here.
 Let it simmer for ten minutes before removing from heat to cool completely.

-This recipe makes enough simple syrup for four cocktails.
+The berries will burst, and you will have a vibrant simple syrup.
+This recipe makes enough simple syrup for up to 4 cocktails.
 Make it ahead of time to save time when you’re ready for Happy Hour!

 Consider Whiskey Rocks or Ice